 - 4.3 The Council will apply the Government's 2% Adult Social Care precept for next year.
 This will raise £1.588m towards the £7.26m additional investment that is required into our Adult Social Care services next year and for the average (Band B) property, this will cost £0.43 per week.
-After this increase, the Council still expects to have the lowest level of council tax in the Midlands region and one of the lowest amongst all unitary authorities in England for the services that it provides. - 4.4 It should be noted, however, that the increase in the total bill for each household will be affected by the decisions of the Police & Crime Commissioner, The Shropshire & Wrekin Fire Authority and individual town and parish councils these decisions are not within the control of this Council. - 4.5 As well as the £7.26m additional net ongoing investment into Adult Social Care, the MTFS also makes provision for additional net investment into children's safeguarding of £2.5m next year.
-The Council's net budget for Children's Safeguarding next year will be over £41.6m and for Adult Social Care the net budget will be £61.6m giving a total commitment to these two key areas of over £103m. equivalent to over two thirds of the Council's total net revenue budget. - 4.6 The scope for additional ongoing revenue investments next year is limited, as further investments in other priorities would require more budget savings to be identified.
-However, several pressure areas have been addressed during development of the MTFS to ensure that the proposed budget is robust and sustainable including investment of £1m more ongoing revenue funding for education transport costs. - 4.7 The proposed medium-term capital investment programme totals £364m and is set out in a separate report in this suite of MTFS papers.
-This includes:
+After this increase, the Council still expects to have the lowest level of council tax in the Midlands region and one of the lowest amongst all unitary authorities in England for the services that it provides.
+The increase in the total bill for each household will be affected by the decisions of the Police & Crime Commissioner, The Fire Authority and individual town and parish councils. - 4.4 As well as the £7.26m additional net ongoing investment into Adult Social Care, the MTFS also makes provision for additional net investment into children's safeguarding of £2.5m next year.
+The Council's net budget for Children's Safeguarding next year will be over £41.6m and for Adult Social Care the net budget will be £61.6m giving a total commitment to these two key areas of over £103m. equivalent to over two thirds of the total net revenue budget. - 4.5 The scope for additional ongoing revenue investments next year is limited, as further investments in other priorities would require more budget savings to be identified.
+However, several pressure areas have been addressed during development of the MTFS to ensure that the proposed budget is robust and sustainable including investment of £1m more ongoing revenue funding for education transport costs. - 4.6 The proposed medium-term capital investment programme totals £364m and is set out in Appendix 13.
+This includes: - Over £70m investment to expand Nuplace and Telford & Wrekin Homes providing further high-quality homes for local people to rent from a responsible and responsive landlord, - Over £70m to support further Growth Fund initiatives bringing new employment opportunities to the Borough, - Over £40m for transport and Highways schemes, - Over £40m for education capital projects including investment in school expansion projects to increase pupil places - £10m for affordable and specialist housing programmes - Over £11m for a range of housing initiatives, including affordable warmth, empty properties, rough sleeper and temporary accommodation - £8.7m for a swimming pool in the Dawley area - £4m funding to progress development of "stalled sites"

-- Over £70m investment to expand Nuplace and Telford & Wrekin Homes providing further high-quality homes for local people to rent from a responsible and responsive landlord, - Over £70m to support further Growth Fund initiatives bringing new employment opportunities to the Borough, - Over £40m for transport and Highways schemes, - Over £40m for education capital projects including investment in school expansion projects to increase pupil places - £10m for affordable and specialist housing programmes - Over £11m for a range of housing initiatives, including affordable warmth, empty properties, rough sleeper and temporary accommodation - £8.7m for a swimming pool in the Dawley area helping to address health inequalities - £4m funding to progress development of "stalled sites" - £1.8m into the Stronger Communities Project, a package focused on bringing back key brownfield sites into use, as well as providing a stimulus to the delivery of Station Quarter the next phase of the transformation of Telford Town Centre - Over £22m for Towns Fund projects - Almost £5m for Pride in Your High Street schemes - £3.7m for Environmental Improvements/ Enhancements and funding of £2.8m for Climate change initiatives to support work to reduce the Council's carbon footprint and partnering with government and others on other climate change projects.
+- £1.8m into the Stronger Communities Project, a package focused on bringing back key brownfield sites into use, as well as providing a stimulus to the delivery of Station Quarter the next phase of the transformation of Telford Town Centre - Over £22m for Towns Fund projects - Almost £5m for Pride in Your High Street schemes - £3.7m for Environmental Improvements/ Enhancements and funding of £2.8m for Climate change initiatives to support work to reduce the Council's carbon footprint and partnering with government and others on other climate change projects.